Virtual-Coffee/VC-Community-Docs/coffees/Hosts/README.md

 - If a person joins late, a notification shows up in Breakout Rooms.
 Assign new attendees to a room (try to keep all about the same size).
 - When there's about 7 minutes left, send a message to all rooms that we'll be rejoining the group in about two minutes
+- At **ten minutes to the hour**, use the broadcast button in the Participants tab to let everyone know the rooms will be closing in 5 minutes.
-- At five minutes to the hour, close all breakout rooms
+- At **Five minutes to the hour**, hit the close rooms button.